Pizza driver homepage

 On average, makes four trips to the customer's table or a total of 320 feet.
 On average, walks 100 feet from parked car to the customer's house.
 At times you must walk door-to-door to find the right house.
 Walks 200 total feet at the customer's house and 100 more in the parking lot.

 Works indoors in a climate controlled room.
 Works outdoors in bad weather and at night.
-This includes driving and walking in bad weather.
+This includes both driving and walking in bad weather.
 Exposed to hot and cold temperatures.

 Stays inside.
 Fights traffic on the city streets.
 Risks accident.
 Risks robbery and assault.
 Drives 75 to 100 miles a night.